IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

     curl -H "Content-type:application/json" -d @reason-for-return.json -H "X-Dataverse-key: $API_TOKEN" -X POST "$SERVER_URL/api/datasets/:persistentId/returnToAuthor?persistentId=$DOI_OR_HANDLE_OF_DATASET"

-The review process can sometimes resemble a tennis match, with the author submitting and resubmitting the dataset over and over until the curators are satisfied.
+The review process can sometimes resemble a tennis match, with the authors submitting and resubmitting the dataset over and over until the curators are satisfied.
 Each time the curators send a "reason for return" via API, that reason is persisted into the database, stored at the dataset version level.

-The author of the datasets and all curators on the dataset will receive emails and in-app notifications that the dataset has been returned, but the these emails and notifications will not contain the "reason for return".
+The authors of the datasets and all curators on the dataset will receive emails and in-app notifications that the dataset has been returned, but the these emails and notifications will not contain the "reason for return".
 The reason for return can be read by both authors and curators using the :ref:`Notifications` API.

 Files
 ~~~~~~~~~~~